vtex-apps/availability-notify/docs/README.md

     ```

 5. Once you have added the availability-notify component, access your store's Admin.
-6. Go to **Extensions Hub > Installed Apps > Availability Notify**.
+6. Go to **Extensions Hub > Installed Apps > Availability Notifier**.
 You can also find it using the search bar at the top of the page.
 7. Then, you will see the app's settings:

     ![app-settings](https://user-images.githubusercontent.com/47258865/177632798-1aa3b247-10fe-45e2-93a2-73527c19c0f9.png)